Our vision

 Quick summary

-• This plan sets out how we give workers the skills they need to either retrain or to expand their existing skill set.
-This will help employees to either fill vacant jobs or to expand their current job.
+- This plan sets out how we give workers the skills they need to either retrain or expand their existing skill set.
+This will help employees to either fill vacant jobs or expand their current jobs.

-• It will also target those who need financial support after the pandemic.
-Those that couldn’t access the Self-Employed Income Support Scheme because of the £50,000 cap would be included.
+- It will also target those who need financial support after the pandemic.
+Those who could not access the Self-Employed Income Support Scheme because of the £50,000 cap would be included.

-• This would require the Chancellor to put in place a new scheme to help people to expand their skill set.
+- This would require the Chancellor to put in place a new scheme to help people expand their skill set.

 Authors